rfalias/project_zomboid_bot/README.md

 I will not go into how to setup a bot or a service for a python script here, there are tons of guides already

+pzbot.py - Handles all commands and server communication.
+It also will handle the bot status changing and updating.

+pzwatcher.py - Will watch logs and report ingame activities to specified channels

+You can use one or the other, or both.

 # Requirements and Setup
 Make sure you have python3-pip